Online Mechanism Design for Information Acquisition: Online Information Acquisition with Full Feedback

 \section{Online Information Acquisition with Full Feedback}

-In the full feedback setting, the receiver can leverage her knowledge of the game parameters, as well as the observation of sampled signal profiles and states of nature, to directly construct an estimate of the signaling scheme $\psi_\ag$ with appropriate high confidence bounds.
+In the full feedback setting, the receiver can leverage her knowledge of the game parameters, as well as the observation of sampled signal profiles and states of nature, to obtain estimates of the products $p(\theta)\psi_\ag(\svec\vert\theta)$ for each $\svec\in\Si$ and $\theta\in\Theta$.
+Then, we can easily recover estimators for the vectors $\rvec_i$, $i\in\{\med,\ag\}$, with appropriate high-confidence bounds.
 As we show in this Section, such an high confidence region can then be exploited in order to define an online learning algorithm capable of guaranteeing $\tilde{\mc O}(\sqrt{T})$ cumulative regret and IC violations with high probability.
-In the first part of this section, we show how the information available to the receiver can be used in order to estimate the signaling scheme, while the second part of this section is devoted to the presentation and analysis of the algorithm for the full feedback setting.
+In the first part of this section, we show how the information available to the receiver can be used in order to estimate the vectors $\rvec_{\med}, \rvec_{\ag}$, while the second part of this section is devoted to the presentation and analysis of the algorithm for the full feedback setting.